twicy/twicy.github.io/blogs.md

 ---
 layout: page
 permalink: /blogs/index.html
-title: blogs
+title: Blogs
 ---

-This page is still under constructions
+This page is still under construction

-## 2023
+## 2025

-paper reading and stuff to be added here
+Plan to talk about how I learn CUDA ...